devios1/Gravl/README.md

 As such, much of the following documentation is out of date.
 I will update the rest of this readme when I have time.
 In the meantime, here is a short list of the most significant changes in Gravl 1.1:

 - Unnamed and empty nodes are now allowed.
-- Unnamed (default) attributes replace the concept of child nodes.
+- Unnamed (default) attributes replace the concepts of node values and child nodes.
-- Removed all restrictions on the order of attributes, as unlike XML, order is now considered to have meaning and is preserved.
+- Removed all restrictions on the order of attributes, as unlike XML, attribute order is now considered to have meaning and is preserved.
 - Duplicate attributes are now allowed.
 - You can now use commas to join symbols on either side of the equals as a shorthand to define multiple attributes and/or values at the same time.
 - Escaped characters are now allowed in symbols (not just quoted strings).
 - You can now escape any reserved character, plus n (newline), t (tab) and space.

 ## What is Gravl?

 Gravl is a very simple but surprisingly capable structured object representation language.
 It is designed to be human-enterable and human-readable and avoids many of the limitations of XML and JSON.

 Here is what Gravl looks like: